copypastin/better-anime-rpc/README.md

 Unzip/Open folder and run barcp.exe

-(Optional: Right-click on BARCP.exe and create shortcut.
+(Recommended: Right-click on BARCP.exe and create shortcut.
 Then drag and drop the shortcut to desktop!)

 ![shortcut](https://github.com/copypastin/barpc-dev/assets/102574887/9f7c097d-c768-4b03-b96a-ddacab9be707)

-(if you would rather download the repo and set up the electron app for youself, run `npx electron-packager .`)
+(if you would rather download the repo and set up the electron app for youself, run "`npx electron-packager .`")